sirisian/ecmascript-types/README.md

 The index type is ```uint64```, and its full range is allocatable and usable: an array type is not bounded by the maximum length of an ordinary ```Array```.
 A count type wider than what the container can hold would be a fiction, describing lengths no program could reach.
 An instance is an ```Array``` in its methods and its element behaviour, and not in its extent limit.

 The width is ```uint64``` rather than ```uint32``` because a view's length comes from its buffer rather than from an allocation the language caps.
 One type describes every count an array reports or accepts - a ```length```, a ```capacity```, an index, and a view's length - so the range that only a view can reach is still the range they all share.

+One type describes every count a **container** reports, not only an array's: a ```Map```'s and a ```Set```'s ```size``` is the index type too.
+The width argument above does not reach them, a collection having no view form, but the other property does and is the one that matters here - counts from different containers have to be comparable. ```map.size < array.length``` is a sentence a program wants to write, and it is unwriteable if the two are different types, exactly as *a capacity is at least a length* is unwriteable if those two are.
+The [standard library](standardlibrary.md) extension gives the collections' full signatures.

 An array with no element type is untouched by any of this.
 A plain ```[1, 2, 3]``` reports a ```length``` that is a Number, exactly as it does today, and no program that does not use these types can observe the index type at all.